omicscodeathon/Exvar/README.md

 ## Pipeline validation
 To validate the pipelines and demonstrate the utility of the developed tool, we performed a case study investigating the Blood-Brain-barrier dysfunction mechanisms in the brain tumor patients.

-The analyzed data and results are available in "Supplementary_Materials.pdf"
+The analyzed data and results are available in "Case_Study_Results.pdf"

 ## Acknowledgements